Aducj1910/IPLSimulator/README.md

 Go to this link - http://bit.ly/2Ss1fwL (You can also use the official GitHub pre-release, I just use this link to track the number of downloads) and run the installer. (note that you will not get updates if you download this)
 (DONT FORGET TO CREATE A FOLDER CALLED "scores" inside the game folder after installation)

+1. Once you have downloaded the "Aducj1910_IPL_Sim" exe file click on it.
+2. Click on "more info" and "run anyway" on the Windows Defender popup
+3. open the "expo" folder created
+4. create an empty folder inside the expo folder called "scores"
+5. Read the license & readme
+6. run the doipl.bat or custom.bat, your match scorecards will be saved in the scores folder

 ### How to run it
 There will be three .bat files -
 1. custom.bat